Medical Toxicology Fellowship

 Hospital Clinical Duties

-In conjunction with Department of Emergency Medicine faculty, fellows consult on all cases in which patients present with toxicologic problems to the Perelman Emergency Center, Bellevue, and the VA NY Harbor Healthcare System, providing comprehensive management advice and relevant literature to primary providers.
+In conjunction with Department of Emergency Medicine faculty, fellows consult on all cases in which patients present with toxicologic problems to the Ronald O. Perelman Center for Emergency Services and Bellevue, providing comprehensive management advice and relevant literature to primary providers.

 Medical Toxicology Clinic